 Starting in 2002, Francis expanded his racing operation by joining efforts with long time friend and chassis builder, Mark Richards of Rocket Chassis in 2002 by becoming the “Rocket House Car” driver for Mark Richards Enterprises – Rocket Chassis.
 Francis’ 2002 campaign with Rocket Chassis, Mopar, and Valvoline registered the Kentucky native another three wins with two of those wins coming on the UDTRA and RDCS tours.
 Steve posted wins at West Virginia Motor Speedway, Mineral Wells, WV, Allegheny Co.
 Speedway (MD), and KC Raceway in Chillicothe, OH.
 Including the three feature wins and fourteen heat race wins, Francis captured four fastest qualifier awards with his Gary Stanton built Mopar engine and ended the season 3rd in UDTRA points.

-Going into the 2004 season,, Francis announced that in the 2004 season, he would resume his racing operation out of Ashland, KY in his familiar #15 Dodge Rocket Chassis with sponsorship from Mopar, Valvoline, Freeport Recycling Centers, and Action Auto Mart.
-Francis also announced that he would once again run a limited schedule for car owner, Larry Moring out of Illinois.
+In 2004, Francis resumed his racing operation out of Ashland, KY in his familiar #15.
+Marketing partners included Mopar, Valvoline, Rocket Chassis, Freeport Recycling Centers, and Action Auto Mart.
+He also ran a limited schedule for car owner Larry Moring.

-To date, the Kentucky Colonel has recorded a combined 40 wins in the Xtreme Dirt Car Series, World of Outlaws Late Model Series, Renegade Dirt Car Series, and the World Dirt Racing League.
+To date, the Kentucky Colonel has recorded a combined 40 wins in the Xtreme Dirt Car Series (Now the Lucas Oil Late Model Dirt Series) , World of Outlaws Late Model Series, Renegade Dirt Car Series, and the World Dirt Racing League.
 Francis has more than 200 overall feature wins.

 Participated in the first incarnation of the WoO LMS organized by late promoter Ted Johnson.
 Failed to win a feature while finishing 24th in the 1988 standings and second in 1989… Signed as one of original 12 contract drivers when World Racing Group (WRG) restarted WoO LMS in 2004… Won first career series feature on Feb.
 3, 2004, at Volusia Speedway Park – the inaugural event of the tour’s new era under WRG… Finished second in the 2004 point standings, 13 points behind champion Scott Bloomquist… Three ’04 victories highlighted by a $40,000 score on Aug.
 7, 2004, at Red River Valley Speedway in West Fargo, N.D.… Suffered heartbreaking defeat in 2005 title battle to Billy Moyer, who passed Francis on the final lap of the season-finale ‘Gator 100’ at Volusia Speedway Park to finish second and end the campaign tied for the points lead with Francis.
 Moyer was crowned champ by virtue of the tour’s second tie-breaker: most second-place finishes (5-2)… Five triumphs in ’05 included a sizzling mid-summer stretch in which he won three straight and four out of five races… Won twice in 2006, at Volusia Speedway Park and Ohio’s Brushcreek Motorsports Complex.
 Finished sixth in points standings… Snapped 45-race WoO LMS winless streak with first victory of 2007, on June 23 at Quebec’s Autodrome Drummond.
 It was the tour’s first-ever event held in Canada… Recorded a total of four wins in 2007, scoring victories down the stretch at Pennsy’s Tri-City Speedway, Paducah (Ky.)
 International Raceway and Tenn.’s Volunteer Speedway (Tennessee Fall Brawl 100 worth $20,000)… After two early-season DNFs in ‘07, ran off 38 consecutive lead-lap finishes to clinch first career WoO LMS title in season’s next-to-last event… Decided to park his self-owned team and drive Maryland car owner Dale Beitler’s No. 19 in pursuit of a second consecutive WoO LMS championship in 2008… Won six A-Mains in ’08 – finishing tied with Josh Richards for the top spot in that category – but settled for third in the points standings… Biggest win in ’08 was a $50,000 score in the Circle K Colossal 100 at The Dirt Track @ Lowe’s Motor Speedway… Became the winningest driver of the tour’s modern-era (2004-present), ending the ’08 season with 20 career victories… Remained teamed with Beitler in 2009 and battled for points title for virtually entire season with Josh Richards and Darrell Lanigan, finally settling for second place, 14 points behind Richards… Won six A-Mains in ’09, including back-to-back races twice – at Volusia Speedway Park and Alabama’s Deep South Speedway, and later at Hagerstown, Md., and West Virgina’s Tyler County Speedway… Passed Richards heading to white flag to win Sept.
 6 A-Main at Pennsylvania’s Tri-City Speedway… Registered series-leading nine runner-up finishes in ’09… Surpassed the 100 career heat-race win mark in 2009… Split with Beitler in November 2009 and will return to running his own equipment on WoO LMS in 2010… One of only two drivers (Rick Eckert is the other) who started all 237 A-Mains run from 2004-2009…